sayed-ahmad-mayad-ai/Login/README.md

 ### ▶️ How to Run on Windows

 1. Open **PowerShell** or **Command Prompt**.
-2. Navigate to the project directory:
+2. Navigate to the project directory (adjust the path to where you saved the file):

 ```bash
 cd "C:\Users\Glitc\OneDrive\Desktop\py"